sininen-blue/2526-first-sem/computer-organization-and-architecture/day-4/slides.md

 ## BCD

-Some computers like old IBM mainframes are advertised to have decimel as well as binary arithmetic.
+Some computers like old IBM mainframes are advertised to have decimal as well as binary arithmetic.

 They do this by using 4 bits to store one decimal digit using a code called BCD (Binary Coded Decimal)